What is Trichorhinophalangeal syndrome?

 In the case of autosomal dominant inheritance just one parent is the carrier of the gene mutation, and they have a 50% chance of passing it onto each of their children.
 Syndromes inherited in an autosomal dominant inheritance are caused by just one copy of the gene mutation.

 A few cases of the symptom have been identified as the result of a new gene mutation.
 In some cases, a genetic syndrome may be the result of a de-novo mutation and the first case in a family.
-In this case, this is a new gene mutation which occurs during the reproductive process.
+In this case, this is a new gene mutation that occurs during the reproductive process.

 What are the main symptoms of Trichorhinophalangeal syndrome?

-- The main symptoms, which may vary in their severity between individuals, include hypermobility and abnormalities relating to the bones and joints.
+- The main symptoms, which may vary in severity between individuals, include hypermobility and abnormalities relating to the bones and joints.

-- Physical conditions of the syndrome include problems affecting the skin, hair, teeth, nails and sweat glands.
-Many individuals have sparse, scalp hair and by the time they reach puberty most males with the syndrome are completely bald.
+- Physical conditions of the syndrome include problems affecting the skin, hair, teeth, nails, and sweat glands.
+Many individuals have sparse, scalp hair, and by the time they reach puberty most males with the syndrome are completely bald.

 - Facial characteristics of the syndrome include a rounded nose, long, flat philtrum, a thin and long upper lip, large ears, small lower jaw, thin eyebrows, sparse eyelashes, a triangular face and a short stature.
 A curving of the fifth finger is also common.